FAQ

 How do I stay updated on team events and schedules?

-We primarily use email and a communication app (such as the Band or Stack team) to keep parents updated on practice schedules, games, and important team announcements.
+We primarily use email and a communication app (such as the Band app) to keep parents updated on practice schedules, games, and important team announcements.

 How to support your player?